 weights of chemicals, construct tables for data entries and observations if

-Each student is responsible for recording all data and observations in their
+Each student is responsible for recording all data and observations on their

-laboratory manual as well as answering all questions.
-The notebook and
+laboratory handout as well as answering all questions.
+The final report

-final report should record both successful and unsuccessful experiments.
-If
+should record both successful and unsuccessful experiments.
+If you make a

-you make a mistake, record what happened so that you will not repeat the
+mistake, record what happened so that you will not repeat the same mistake.

-same mistake.
-All calculations you have performed before, during, or after
+All calculations you have performed before, during, or after an experiment

 1. Title of the laboratory experiment and date.
 (Cover page)